The high-dimensional asymptotics of first order methods with random data: Introduction

 Understanding the behavior of gradient descent dynamics in non-convex random energy landscapes is a central problem in a number of disciplines, ranging from statistical physics to applied mathematics, machine learning and statistics.
-Consider to be concrete, the problem of solving $n$ nonlinear equalities or inequalities in unknown vector $\btheta\in\reals^d$:
+Consider for instance the problem of fitting $n$ data points $\bx_i\in\reals^d$, $y_i\in \reals$ using a superposition of $k$ functions $\varphi(\<\btheta_1,\bx\>)$, \dots $\varphi(\<\btheta_k,\bx\>)$: